 We know how school administrators think, we have the experience to walk you through the process and we can guide you towards an outcome with your academic future protected.
-Don’t hesitate to contact us for a free consultation if you’re accused of cheating at your college or university.
+Don’t hesitate to contact us for a consultation if you’re accused of cheating at your college or university.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.